 #6.
 Sister Attractions

 Science Centre Singapore is one of several attractions in the vicinity.
 If you are planning to visit Science Centre Singapore, you can also consider visiting the OmniTheatre next door or Snow City, an indoor snow centre.
 KidsStop is a children’s science centre designed for kids eight years old and under.
-On Friday evenings, the Observatory also host free star-gazing sessions and talks.
+On Friday evenings, the Observatory also hosts free star-gazing sessions and talks.

 #7.
 Where to Eat